 Simultaneous Residual Unit Commitment (RUC) and IFM

 In the current MRTU design Residual Unit Commitment (RUC) is performed after completion of the IFM and does not impact Day-ahead Market Energy, Ancillary Services (AS), and Congestion/CRR pricing and settlement.
 The issue here is whether to perform IFM and RUC simultaneously, and if so, how.

+Subject to Ranking

 Multi-Hour Block Constraints in RUC

 SCE raised a concern that resources may be committed for a time period that is inconsistent with its offer, because RUC does not observe any multi-hour block constraints.
 “SCE requests that the CAISO revise its software to honor multi-hour block constraints in RUC for Release 2.”
 (See SCE Comments on Market Initiatives, July 28, 2006, at: